RahulBansal123/api/README.md

 # apis
-A HTML,CSS and JS website making use of APIs
+A HTML,CSS and JS website making use of APIs.

  ## APIs Used:
  - NewYorkTimes